 WHY SHOULD I CHOOSE ELECTROLYSIS OVER TEMPORARY METHODS OF HAIR REMOVAL LIKE LASER AND WAXING?

-Laser promoters compare laser to electrolysis although laser assisted hair removal is considered a temporary method.
-It has not been evaluated for long-term safety of the patient’s skin and health.
+Laser promoters compare laser hair removal to electrolysis although laser assisted hair reduction is considered a temporary method.
 Before choosing laser hair removal, please look up “paradoxical hypertrichosis.”